andrewjahn/AndysBrainBook/docs/OpenScience/OS/fMRIPrep.rst

 .. warning::

   Thomas Ernst has made the following comment that is particularly important for Ubuntu users: "[In this script,] the temporary eval dir is set to be the $HOME dir.
-That is bad for two reasons: Firstly, at least on Ubunbtu, fmriprep will not clean up the temp dir, easily leading to a overfull home dir/main disk and stoping eval after a few subjects.
+That is bad for two reasons: Firstly, at least on Ubunbtu, fmriprep will not clean up the temp dir, easily leading to a overfull home dir/main disk and stopping eval after a few subjects.
 Secondly, if you select the --clean-workdir option this will delete the entire content of the $HOME dir before crashing."

   Furthermore, if you are using a supercomputer cluster, you may want to use the /tmp/scratch directory to store the output.
 Bennet Fauber of the University of Michigan recommends setting the following variables for the directories: